ywi/lockoutsharing/README.md

 <details>
 <summary><strong>📩 Why didn’t you reply to my whisper?</strong></summary>
 <br>
-I don’t respond to any in-game whispers besides the available cmds — Ywishare is hosted on my second laptop and the chat i send is fully automated through my WeakAura.
+I don’t respond to any in-game whispers besides the available cmds — Ywishare is hosted on my second laptop and the chat i send is fully automated through the addon.

 💬 **Where to Reach Me:**
 - I’m most active on **Discord** — that’s the best place to contact me.